Radio-Source/GSR/README.md

-**Installation and usage: gsr  Gnuradio Spectro Radiometer**
+**Installation and usage: gsr   -  Gnuradio Spectro Radiometer**

-Pierre Terrier
+Author : Pierre Terrier

+The code is based of baa_seminar gnuradio created by Marcus Leech.

 Introduction